 You will be allocated a general supervisor who will support your academic development and with whom you will meet regularly.
 Allocation is based on your research interests, optimal fit with the supervisor's expertise, and staff availability.
-Where dissertation supervision requires expertise that is not available among the core staff, an additional dissertation supervisor will be identified.
+In your first year, you will identify a thesis supervisor.
+This is typically someone from the MPhil core staff.
 You will also have a college advisor whom you may consult on issues concerning your personal wellbeing.